 What to serve this with?

-For a great summer dinner with friends and family I recommend serving Panzanella (Toscan Summer Salad) as a starter, followed by this Cheesy Zucchini and Basil Parmigiana.
+For a great summer dinner with friends and family, I recommend serving Panzanella (Tuscan Summer Salad) as a starter, followed by this Cheesy Zucchini and Basil Parmigiana.

 🍷Wine Pairing for Cheesy Zucchini Basil Parmigiana